 - Learning about new software and whether the update is worth it

-Many of these groups have job boards where other writers share their stories about how they transitioned from marketing writing to technical writing, or from technical writing to UX writing, for example.
+Many of these groups use job boards where other writers share their stories about how they transitioned into or out of technical writing.

-- Write The Docs – This 10,000+ member group has a heavier focus on Docs As Code and technical writing and includes members who are writers, managers, tech support, and developers.
+- Write The Docs – This 10,000+ member group focuses on Docs As Code and technical writing.
+The group includes members who are writers, managers, tech support, and developers.

-- MadCap Flare Users Group – Run by MadCap Software, this group requires an invitation to join but is a good place to ask questions when learning Flare, Capture, or Central and to find out the latest MadCap news.
+- MadCap Flare Users Group – Run by MadCap Software, this group requires an invitation to join.
+It is a good place to ask questions when learning Flare, Capture, or Central and to find out the latest MadCap news.
 Read about other writers’ experiences with the latest updates to help you decide to update your software.

-- A11y – a11y is a widely-used abbreviation for accessibility.
-This group isn’t focused on writing but is geared towards individuals who work with accessibility and can be a resource for learning more about accessibility.
+- A11y – a11y is a widely used abbreviation for accessibility.
+This group isn’t focused on writing but geared towards individuals who work with accessibility.
+It’s a great resource for learning more about accessibility.

-- Code & Supply – This workspace is international and focuses on developers, making it a great resource for those in the world of software or API documentation.
+- Code & Supply – This workspace is international and focuses on developers.
+This incredible resource is perfect for those in the world of software or API documentation.

-- The Society for Technical Communication (stc.org), more widely known as STC, is a professional networking group with an annual conference, special interest groups (SIGs), and a professional magazine and journal.
+- The Society for Technical Communication, more widely known as STC, is a professional networking group hosting an annual conference.
+You’ll also find special interest groups (SIGs) and a professional magazine and journal.

 Joining a writing group, professionally or for fun, can expand your opportunities and knowledge in ways you may not realize until you do it.
 In addition to what I’ve mentioned above, check out online and in-person writing groups on websites such as Meetup.com and EventBrite.
 You are sure to find at least one that is a great fit for your needs.